 It’s so simple but so effective that I’m very excited to share it with you.

 This swinging seat build does have accompanying woodwork plans that illustrate and explain each step clearly and in a way that is easy to follow if you are a beginner.
 Exact measurements are included and there are plenty of illustrations.
-Check the plans out here if you’re interested.
+You can download the plans using the button below if you’re interested – they are free!

 THE PLAN